top of page

 磨爛蓆

-磨 Rub; 爛 Broken; 蓆 Straw mat, meaning the seat = one is sitting for so long that the straw mat on the seat is broken cause of rubbing of the butt.
-It is used to describe someone who is not willing to leave.
+磨 Rub; 爛 Broken; 蓆 Straw mat, meaning the seat = rubbed and broken straw mat.
+It refers to the idea that one has been sitting for so long that the straw mat on the seat is rubbed and broken.
+It is used to describe someone who is unwilling to leave a particular place or situation

 =